cloudcamphq/cloudcamp/website/content/docs/tutorial.md

 - a build pipeline that deploys your app on `git push`.

 - a load balanced, scalable web service.

-Let's take a moment to look at the source code.

 # Infrastructure as Code